schoolboyqueue/ActiveLearning2110/README.md

 Features
 ------------
 * **Content Creation** — Active Learning 2110 offers a wide range of content creation.
-	* Create Course- Instructors can easily create courses with titles, sections, schedules.
-Additionally Instructors can easily add students to their course.
+	* Create Course- Instructors can create courses with titles, sections, schedules.
+Additionally, Instructors can easily add students to their course.
 	* Create Lecture- Instructors can add lectures to courses.
 Lectures can be created with titles, schedule and questions.
 	* Create Questions- Instructors can create questions using our custom Question Creation Tool.